-Methodist Healthcare Ministries of South Texas, Inc. (MHM) is committed to transparency in grant-making.
+MHM is committed to transparency in grant-making.
 This Plan includes a description of the application review and selection process.
-In addition, the following information for new and recompeting applications will be published on www.mhm.org within 90 business days after grants are awarded:
+In addition, the following information for new and recompeting applications will be published on the Sí Texas website within 90 business days after grants are awarded:

-- A list of awarded Sí Texas subgrantees - The full applications of awarded Sí Texas subgrantees - A list of all compliant applications submitted - Executive summaries of all compliant applications as submitted by the applicants - Summaries of external reviewer comments on successful applications - A blank template of the external review form - A description of the grantee selection process - A list of all external reviewers that completed the review assignment
+- A list of awarded Sí Texas grantees - The full applications of awarded Sí Texas grantees - A list of all compliant applications submitted - Executive summaries of all compliant applications as submitted by the applicants - Summaries of external reviewer comments on successful applications - A blank template of the external review form - A description of the grantee selection process - A list of all external reviewers that completed the review assignment